Duijndam-Dev/XlDialogBox/README.md

 #### Help (!!), Next, Back and Apply buttons

-I have **not** been able to make the `Help` button work.
-As a workaround a `help2` button has been derived from an OK button with `Initial value = -1`.
+I have **not** been able to make the `Help` button work as intended (*I.e. activate the right help topic from the compiled help file*).
+As a workaround, a `help2` button has been derived from an OK button using  `Initial value = -1`.
+Using reflection, the correct help information can be imported into the dialog: `dialog.CallingMethod = System.Reflection.MethodBase.GetCurrentMethod()`.
+This information is used when evaluating the return value from the `ShowDialog()` function to show the right help topic.

-Likewise, `Next`, `Back` and `Apply` buttons have been defined to help creating Wizard functionality.
+In a similar manner, `Next`, `Back` and `Apply` buttons have been defined to help creating Wizard functionality.

 #### Text and edit boxes

 Vertical alignment of a text label to the text that appears in an edit box is important aesthetically.
-For edit boxes with the default height (set by leaving the height field blank) This is achieved by setting the vertical position of the text to be that of the edit box + 3.
+For edit boxes with the default height (set by leaving the height field blank) this is achieved by setting the vertical position of the text to that of the edit box + 3.

 #### Buttons